HH Shri Rajrajeshwar Guruji Receives Bharat Gaurav Award in Paris, France - www.lokmattimes.com

 HH Shri Rajrajeshwar Guruji Receives Bharat Gaurav Award in Paris, France

-PNN New Delhi [India], June 10: HH Shri Rajrajeshwar Guruji, a well-known spiritual leader and the Founder of the ...
+New Delhi [India], June 10: HH Shri Rajrajeshwar Guruji, a well-known spiritual leader and the Founder of the International ...

 New Delhi [India], June 10: HH Shri Rajrajeshwar Guruji, a well-known spiritual leader and the Founder of the International Siddhashram Shakti Centre, received the prestigious Bharat Gaurav Award at the Senate in Paris, France, on the 5th of June, 2024.